-Better yet, FluentU remembers what you’ve studied and uses an algorithm to quiz you at just the right moment before you forget vocabulary.
-It’s an efficient, fun way to actively build your English skills—while absorbing real English the way native speakers really use it!
+When you’re reviewing flashcards, FluentU remembers what you’ve studied and quizzes you at just the right moment before you forget vocabulary.
+It’s an effective way to actively build your English skills—while absorbing real English the way native speakers really use it.

 The videos are organized by genre and learning level, so it’s easy to find ones that work for you.
-For example, beginners might love these cute interviews with kids during Google’s “take your child to work day,” while advanced speakers will enjoy this conversation between the famous talk show host Ellen DeGeneres and singer Ed Sheeran.
+For example, beginners might love the cute interviews with kids during Google’s “take your child to work day,” while advanced speakers will enjoy a funny conversation between the famous talk show host Ellen DeGeneres and singer Ed Sheeran.

-Study at home on your computer or take your authentic English practice anywhere with the FluentU mobile app.
-You can check out the full video library for free with a FluentU trial.
+Study at home on your computer or take your authentic English practice anywhere with the FluentU mobile iOS or Android app.

 If anyone knows how difficult it can be to learn a new language, it’s the founder of Better at English, Lori Linstruth.
 She has learned five languages (Swedish, Spanish, Dutch, German and Indonesian).
 She also has her master’s degree in English and works as a corporate language instructor and translator.